-Though patients can talk openly about their dental condition and treatment, dentists cannot.
-The Dental Protection press office can advise you about the best way of handling this situation.
+Though patients can talk openly about their medical condition and treatment, doctors cannot.
+The Dental Protection Press Office can advise you about the best way of handling this situation.

 INJUNCTION

 A remedy of injunction can be considered in the rare case of getting prior notice of a press release or media story that is inaccurate.
 If this happens it is important to act quickly and advise Dental Protection as soon as possible.